Jake Ceresna: Edmonton Eskimos / Elks (second stint)

 On November 5, 2019, Ceresna was signed to the Eskimos' practice roster after a brief stint with the New York Giants.
 He signed a futures contract for the 2020 season on November 19, 2019, however the season was later cancelled due to the COVID-19 pandemic.
 In his first season back with Edmonton Ceresna played in 13 of 14 regular season games, contributing with a career high 34 defensive tackles and five sacks.
 He signed a contract extension through the 2022 season on January 11, 2021.
 Ceresna had a breakout campaign in 2022, registering 10 quarterback sacks and he was named a CFL All-Star as a result.
 On January 11, 2023, Ceresna and the Elks agreed to a two-year contract extension.
 On July 5, 2023, Ceresna was fined the maximum amount by the league after his low hit on Ottawa quarterback Tyrie Adams the prior weekend.
 The play resulted in Adams suffering an ACL injury that ended his season.

 Toronto Argonauts

 On January 15, 2024, Ceresna was traded to the Toronto Argonauts in exchange for Kurleigh Gittens Jr. and a 7th round pick in the 2024 CFL draft.
 In 2024, he played and started in 17 regular season games where he recorded 29 defensive tackles, eight sacks, and one forced fumble.
 For his strong season, he was named to the All-CFL team for the second time in his career.
 Ceresna started in all three post-season games, including the 111th Grey Cup where he had one defensive tackle in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Edmonton Elks (third stint)

 Ceresna returned to the Elks through free agency on February 12, 2025.
+However, his season was limited due to injuries and he played in just 11 games where he recorded 16 defensive tackles, one sack, and one interception.
+With his one-year contract expiring, his playing rights were transferred to the Winnipeg Blue Bombers on February 6, 2026.

+Winnipeg Blue Bombers

+As a pending free agent, it was reported on February 1, 2026, that Ceresna had agreed to terms with the Winnipeg Blue Bombers during the free agency negotiation window.
+In an unprecedented move, the Elks transferred his playing rights to the Blue Bombers for no compensation on February 6, 2026, three days before his contract would have expired.
+He then signed a two-year contract with the Blue Bombers.